Rhetoric & Writing: Program Design

 Signature features of our courses include writing instruction in a computer-mediated classroom, low course caps of 19 students, extensive small-group and whole-class discussions, and one-on-one writing conferences for all students.

-Contact the Director of the First-Year Rhetoric and Writing Program, Dr. Ann Amicucci, with any questions.
+Contact the Director of the First-Year Rhetoric and Writing Program, Kacey Ross, with any questions.

 ENGL 1300, 1305, 1308, and 1310